truenas/documentation/content/SCALE/SCALETutorials/Credentials/Certificates/SettingUpLetsEncryptCertificates.md

 ## Requirements

 * An email address for your TrueNAS SCALE Admin user.
-* A custom domain that uses either Cloudflare or AWS Route 53.
+* A custom domain that uses Cloudflare, AWS Route 53, or OVH.
 * A DNS server that doesn't cache for your TrueNAS SCALE system.

 ## Create an ACME DNS-Authenticator